What Laws Govern Family Law and Divorce

 Divorce (Marriage Dissolution)

 Unlike annulment, a divorce terminates a valid marriage.
-There are six grounds for a divorce:
+There are six common grounds for a divorce:

 - Cruel and inhuman treatment.